 The painting was easy.
 Maybe about 30 minutes.
 Then I had to clean up.

-Fortunately, I have mineral oil lying around, so clean up was actually pretty easy.
+Fortunately, I have mineral oil lying around, so cleaning up the brush was pretty easy.
 I just squirted some mineral oil on the brush and rubbed, rinsed, and repeated until clean.
 Ditto for my hands.
 After I put everything away, though, I noticed some paint spots on the ping pong table.

 They scrape right off so no harm, no foul.
 But, I’m going to need a different workspace for the rest of my painting.